This article is part of our crash course series on Arabic dialects.

 Looking for professional Arabic translation (Modern Standard or any dialect)?
 Head over to our quote page to get started.

 Maybe you’ve studied Modern Standard Arabic (MSA) for a few years with the depressing knowledge that you’ll hardly understand a word of the local dialect when you land in the Arab world.
-But after those late nights with verb tables and flash cards, going back to square one with one of the dozen plus Arabic dialects is the last thing on your mind.
+But after those late nights with verb tables and flashcards, going back to square one with one of the dozen-plus Arabic dialects is the last thing on your mind.

 Or perhaps you have some experience with one Arabic dialect, but now you’re off to a new country and hesitant to start all over.
 You’re wondering how much of your knowledge will transfer and how much is just baggage that will trip you up as you try to learn new words and pronunciation.

-The numerous Arabic dialects and their interplay with the classical language is part of the richness and fascination of Arabic, but it is also one of the perpetual frustrations of students learning Arabic as a second language.
+The numerous Arabic dialects and their interplay with the classical language are part of the richness and fascination of Arabic, but it is also one of the perpetual frustrations of students learning Arabic as a second language.